Lone Oak, Kentucky

-Lone Oak is an unincorporated community in McCracken County, Kentucky, United States.
-The population was 454 at the 2000 census, at which time it was a city.
-It is a part of the Paducah, KY-IL Micropolitan Statistical Area.
+Lone Oak is an unincorporated community and former city in McCracken County, Kentucky, United States.
+The population was 454 at the 2000 census, the last before its disincorporation.
+It is a part of the Paducah, KY-IL Metropolitan Statistical Area.

 History

-The area was named Pepper's Mill in 1875 after Dr. W.T.
-Pepper, an early resident of the area, who constructed a gristmill near the intersection of Lovelaceville road and US Highway 45.
-After "Pepper's Mill" was declined as a post office name in 1900, the name "Lone Oak" was chosen due to the large oak tree that stood at the intersection of Lovelaceville road and US Highway 45.
+The area was named "Pepper's Mill" in 1875 after Dr. W.T.
+Pepper, an early resident of the area, who constructed a gristmill near the intersection of Lovelaceville Road and what is now US Highway 45.
+After "Pepper's Mill" was declined as a post office name in 1900, the name "Lone Oak" was chosen due to the large oak tree that stood at the intersection.
 The tree was cut down for a Christmas bonfire in 1903.
 A historical marker now sits on the site where the tree once stood.

-On November 4 2008, the citizens of Lone Oak voted 75–64 to dissolve the city.
+On November 4, 2008, the citizens of Lone Oak voted 75–64 to dissolve the city.
 The area is still referred to as the community of Lone Oak, but all government jobs, including the mayor, city council, and police, were eliminated when the city was dissolved.
 The measure went into effect 30 days after the date of the vote.